UFC 258: Usman vs. Burns | Event Profile, Full Results & Legacy

 UFC 258 is remembered as the most personally charged welterweight title fight of the Usman era and the night the champion proved he could absorb and recover from being hurt in championship competition.
 The come-from-behind finish silenced the lingering doubts that Usman could be susceptible to a heavy right hand — he had been put in the worst position of his career and turned it around within two rounds.

 For Gilbert Burns, the loss did not end his career.
 He went 4-3 in subsequent UFC bouts over the next four years, including a Fight of the Year nominee against Khamzat Chimaev at UFC 273.
 He never received another title shot.
-Friendship with Usman was maintained throughout; the two have trained together periodically since UFC 258 and remain close.
+Friendship with Usman was maintained throughout.

 For Alexa Grasso, UFC 258 was the start of one of the most under-the-radar championship-trajectory runs of the early 2020s.
-The flyweight debut against Barber was the moment her career inflection started; less than three years later, she was the women's flyweight champion.
+Less than three years after the Barber win, she was the women's flyweight champion.

 FAQ